Our home from 1988 to 2006

 Minchington is an area with extensive archaeological remains and in March 2004 Channel Four's Time Team carried out a dig on Simon Meadon's land.
-The following article and the photograph (© Matthew Reynolds) are reproduced from the programme's web site
+The following article and the photograph are reproduced from the programme's original web pages.
+The episode can be see here

 Brimming with remains - Archaeological work carried out on this site in the past, by the East Dorset Archaeological Society and Bournemouth University, revealed that farmer Simon Meadon's land at Minchington, Cranborne Chase, is brimming with archaeological remains.
 Two main areas in particular were found to contain evidence for buildings, enclosures and possibly even burials.
 For the last time in this series Time Team had just three days to make sense of it all.